Celebrating JKUAT: Kenya's MIT

 Those first semester results were a rude awakening that I wasn't as brilliant as I had perceived myself.
 And they forced me to change my plans of applying to MIT as a transfer student and instead chose to re-apply as a freshman.

-My second semester results at JKUAT were even worse because I failed in Material Science.
-And I am thinking I failed in the subject because its comprehension required that I had understood the structure of the atom that Oyaro had taught us the previous semester.
-Given the trouble with which I have said I had in understanding Chemistry, little wonder that I failed in Material Science which I failed again when the university asked me to repeat the exam - a further proof that JKUAT is for brilliant guys.
+My second semester results at JKUAT were even worse because I flunked a subject called Material Science.
+And I am thinking I failed the subject because its comprehension required that I had understood the structure of the atom that Oyaro had taught us the previous semester.
+Given the trouble with which I have said I had in understanding Chemistry, little wonder that I failed Material Science again when the university asked me to repeat the exam - a further proof that JKUAT is for brilliant guys.
 See?

 Those results notwithstanding, I treasure the experiences I had during my two-year stint at JKUAT.
 First, I had the opportunity to study with seven former students of Alliance High School in the Eletronics & Computer Engineering Class of '11.
 I had read that Alliance sent a larger number of students to top American colleges than any other high school in Kenya did, which I still think is the case.
 That's why I felt honoured to school side-by-side with those seven former students of Alliance High School.

 Secondly, I loved JKUAT because it was close to such big urban areas as Thika and Nairobi yet it was pristine enough to offer a rural environment that made me stay in touch with nature.
-As I wrote in my previous story in this lovely blog of mine, I enjoyed roaming in JKUAT's bucolic fields to read and reflect.
+I enjoyed roaming in JKUAT's bucolic fields to read and reflect.